 Herpes I & II

 Herpes is transmitted through oral sex, vaginal sex and/or anal sex.
-There are two types of herpes: oral herpes (usually HSV-1) and genital herpes (usually HSV-2).
+There are two herpes strains you can contract sexually: HSV-1 (usually the culprit of oral herpes cases) and HSV-2 (usually the culprit of genital herpes cases).
 Symptoms include visible skin blisters and sores.
 Once contracted, the herpes virus stays in your system for life, but antiviral medications can reduce the severity and frequency of symptoms.
 Herpes is contagious and it is possible to contract the virus even when there are no visible symptoms.
-Those with oral herpes can give their partner a case of genital herpes and vice versa.
+Those with oral herpes can give their partner a case of herpes genitally and vice versa.
+This means that if an individual with an active herpes infection around the mouth area (either HSV-1 or HSV-2) performs oral sex on their partner, they can transfer whichever strain of herpes they have to their partner’s genitals, causing a case of herpes in the genital area.
+Alternatively, if an individual has either strain of the herpes virus in the genital region, and their partner performs oral sex on them, their partner could get herpes orally caused by whichever strain their partner has genitally.

 The CDC estimates that more than one million people in the United States are living with genital herpes, and one in every six Americans between the ages of 19-49 carry the infection.
 Get tested for oral and genital herpes.